seanpatel19/Challenge-12-/README.md

 ![X and y](Images/X and y.jpg)

-Step 3: Relate the search traffic to stock price patterns
+Step 3: Use the LinearRegression model from sklearn on the data

-Step 4: Create a time series model with Prophet
+Step 4: Add resampling data using RandomOverSampler

-Step 5 (optional): Forecast revenue by using time series models
+Step 5: Create a Report explaining the findings and what model worked the best